Men call PM sergeant 'hot' and end up arrested

-What a few decades ago could be considered just an “inappropriate approach”, since 2018 (the year in which sexual harassment became law) the infamous “singing” becomes a case of police.
+What a few decades ago could be considered just an “inappropriate approach”, since 2018 (the year in which sexual harassment became law) the infamous “singing” becomes a police case.
 This was the case of two men who decided to harass a 30-year-old military police sergeant, this Thursday (4/2), in the south of Minas.
-Result: the duo received a prison sentence and ended up at the police station.
+Result: the duo received a voice of arrest and ended up in the police station.

+“Hot” and “this one is good” were two of the phrases said by the men, aged 28 and 34.
+The duo saw the police officer alone, outside the vehicle, in the center of the city of Guaxupé, and decided to sexually harass her.
+This was around 11:45 am yesterday (4/2).

 The security agent, who was in uniform and working, avoided the approach at first.
 However, the men returned to the scene and continued to harass her.